Accessible color and contrast

 Instructions should not rely solely on color.
 For instance, referring to the "red button" is confusing to users who are blind.
 If you use sensory indicators, also include a text identifier in the directions and as a label on the element.

-Confusing for blind or colorblind users | Add labels to directions to help users. |
+Add labels to directions to help users. |

-Click on the red button. | Click on the red submit button. |
+Click on the red submit button. |

-Select the green arrow. | Select the green "Next" arrow in the lower right. |
+Select the green "Next" arrow in the lower right. |

 Make sure colors have sufficient contrast.